jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 ## Assumptions Made and Design Choices
 ### Using Puppeteer
-As the requirements of the test say to use puppeteer I will implment in that way but looking at the betting websites it may be better to use pure HTTP requests and HTML parser like cheerio.
-This would be cheaper and quicker to run that puppeteer although Puppeteer provides flexibility if some of the websites turn out not to be easily scrapable by HTTP requests alone.
-Cost is not really a problem to use puppeteer rather than fetch or axios as the largest cost on scraping is usually proxies however speed may be for this use case so it would be something to consider.
+As the requirements specify using Puppeteer, I will implement the solution accordingly.
+However, after examining various betting websites, it may be more efficient to use pure HTTP requests with an HTML parser like Cheerio.
+This approach would be faster and consume fewer resources than Puppeteer, although Puppeteer provides greater flexibility for websites that are not easily scrapable with HTTP requests alone.

-### Running on a Server
+While cost is not typically a major concern when choosing Puppeteer over fetch/axios (since proxy costs are usually the primary expense in web scraping), performance could be a consideration for this use case and should be evaluated based on specific requirements.

+### Implementation Approach
-In practice for these requirements unless clarified would suggest that a serverless implementation would be best for speed of development, maintanence and cost
+For these requirements, unless otherwise specified, a serverless implementation would be optimal for development speed, maintenance, and cost efficiency.

 ### No Redis Caching/Database Storage
 Horse racing odds change every few seconds during live events.
 Caching would provide stale data that could be misleading or financially dangerous for users making betting decisions.
 Real-time accuracy is more valuable than performance optimization.